-Did you know that April 17 is officially recognized as Banana Day?
+Did you know that the third Wednesday in April is officially recognized as Banana Day?
 It’s a strange hashtag holiday that’s rumored to have its roots in the trend of students celebrating the fruit as a lunchbox staple.

 But beyond the idea of attempting to dress your cat up as a banana in honor of the holiday, how about we look into the year-round issue of whether cats can eat bananas?

 You’ll probably be happy to know that most cats can occasionally eat bananas without problems, but there are exceptions.
-Of course, all good thing should be done in moderation.
+Of course, all good things should be done in moderation, and you should always ask your vet before sharing human foods with your cat, including bananas.

 Here’s what you should know about cats and bananas.